-For this model additional ventilation is not normally required in the room that the fire is fitted.
-However, if spillage is detected during spillage test additional ventilation may be required.
+For this model a minimum of 100cm^2 of ventilation is required in the room that the fire is fitted.
 In GB reference should be made to BS 5871:Part 3, and in IE, reference should be made to the current edition of I.S.813 which makes clear the conditions that must be met to demonstrate that sufficient ventilation is available.